stackbit-projects/tylerwillis-9c92f/content/pages/index.md

 title: Home
 sections:
   - type: hero_section
-    title: '"Tyler is a skilled optimist."'
+    title: Tyler is a skilled optimist.
     subtitle: >-
       Skilled optimism is the belief that people can acquire and use skills to make the world a better place.